Are You Depressed, Fatigued, Having Problems Focusing? Is Your Sex Drive Not What It Used To Be?

 3) Natural substances in certain foods interfere with the thyroid’s functioning.
 The following foods must be cooked or limited to reasonable quantities if you are hypothyroid: cuciferous vegetables like broccoli, cabbage, cauliflower, turnips, brussel sprouts, processed meats, all polyunsaturated fats, peanuts, peaches, strawberries, radishes, all soy products including tofu, spinach, beans and peas.

 I do not believe that thyroid hormone treatment alone is sufficient to enable you to regain your health.
 You will need a holistic regime focused on nutrition (like the above suggestions), lifestyle, and supplements as well.
-If you need help implementing these features of your plan, or continue to feel depressed and anxious, do not hesitate to contact me.
+Health supplements have been known to make a positive difference in the lives of the people who need them the most.
+For example, kratom, which can be found from somewhere like Kats Botanicals (https://katsbotanicals.com/buy-kratom-online/) has been known to help relieve some of the symptoms that people who are experiencing depression may suffer from.
+This could be really important to how you live your life going forward.
+With that being said, if you need extra help when it comes to implementing these features of your plan, or continue to feel depressed and anxious, do not hesitate to contact me.

 Lynn Vaughn, PhD